Maproom/qmapshack/MacOSX/README.md

 - bundle-qmapshack.sh: bundles the app QMapShack
 - bundle-qmaptool.sh: bundles the app QMapTool
 - bundle.sh: bundles and signs QMapShack
+- config.sh: checks for valid a build dir and contains the vars driving the build process
 - clean.sh: cleans all build artifacts, except for brew*diff.txt (which lists brew packages installed for the build process)
 - create_local_env: create a local environment where all external libs/packages can be saved (Idea: the libs can be downloaded via package managers and copied or directly from the internet.
     Subsequent build process will be from then on independent libs spread across the file system Build processes, like bundling have still to be adapted (WiP)).

-- file "HowtoBuildOSX-d029940.txt" describes how to build QMapShack w/o using "build-QMS.sh" Needs deep understanding of the build process of QMS on Mac
+- install-brew-packages.sh: installs homebrew packages for the build process